 Running the area of skin under cold water immediately after burning it will help to cool the skin and prevent further damage.
 But if a burn looks brown, weepy or leathery, it’s crucial to have it checked out by a medical professional.

 The most common form of heat rash is prickly heat, which causes itching and a prickling sensation on the skin.
-Small red bumps form on the skin followed by red, inflamed patches caused by the blocked sweat pores preventing the sweat from escaping.
+Small red bumps form followed by inflamed red patches on the skin caused by the blocked sweat pores preventing the sweat from escaping.

 In each section above, we’ve detailed how each red skin causing condition can be managed - some more easily and quickly than others.

-But to support healthy skin, there are general skincare steps you can take to prevent and manage red skin and other skin complaints.
+But to support healthy skin, there are general skincare steps you can take to prevent and manage red skin, and as a skin redness treatment.

 Looking after all types of non conformist skin is helped immensely by using the right skincare products.